awave1/readme-platform/README.md

 # ReadMe
 > Publishing platform avaliable for everyone.

+## Project Overview
+readMe is a fullstack project.
+It contains both server and frontend.
+Server is contained in a `server` folder and frontend is stored in `app` folder.

+## Code
+Overall, code is self documented.
+Method names and variable names are self-explanotory.

 ## Get Started
 Clone the repo: ```git clone git@github.com:awave1/readme-platform.git && cd readme-platform```